 Turns out this was interesting and if you have any loved one that was or is a girl scout it is worth a visit.
 Just a few blocks over from the resort it is something anyone with a deep connection to the girl scouts will enjoy.
 For me, I was just said not to see my favorite cookie on hand.

 If you knew me, you would understand that I am just literally walking down the road in town here and checking things out.
 So, the next stop was as out of character as the girl scout founder museum for me.
 It was a local Psychic.
 If you look on Google Maps, you can see how I ended up here I was like hey I have only done this once before and it was in Universal Studios so why not have some fun and try it with a full-time person who does readings or whatever.

 I literally walked in off the street and just had a Tarot reading on the spot just to say I had tried it.
 It was fairly cheap as entertainment goes, and certainly something different.
 I have some exposure to the methods of Reki (given my fairly deep martial arts background) and they offered those services here as well so at least I had some nice banter with the person about that before settling in for the odd experience.

 It was something that most people may not want to try, but sometimes when on vacation, letting your guard down and just trying things is fun.

-All around the resort there are 3 museums that are all in historic homes and a ticket to one gives you access to all 3.
+All around the resort, there are 3 museums that are all in historic homes and a ticket to one gives you access to all 3.
 When I found that out next, I headed to the closest one for me.
 That was the Owens-Thomas house and slave quarters.
-Afterwards, I would visit the other two.
+Afterward, I would visit the other two.